 Understanding regulatory expectations will only enhance the quality of threat modeling.
 By aligning strategies with mandates, organizations can simultaneously prioritize security and compliance.
 Furthermore, as regulations evolve, they often incorporate lessons learned from past breaches, emphasizing the importance of continuous improvement in cybersecurity practices.
 This dynamic environment encourages organizations to implement STRIDE and regularly revisit and refine their threat models to stay ahead of potential risks.

-So there you have it.
-STRIDE is not merely a methodology; it’s an essential ally in the quest for strong medical device cybersecurity.
+STRIDE is not merely a methodology; it’s an essential ally in the quest for medical, solid device cybersecurity.
 Let’s make strides together to keep our medical devices safe!
 After all, when it comes to healthcare, every byte matters.
 The ongoing collaboration between technology developers, healthcare providers, and regulatory bodies will be crucial in shaping a resilient future where patient safety remains the top priority amidst the digital landscape’s complexities.